What I Know (The Boys episode): Music

-The episode features the following songs which are "Only the Good Die Young" by Billy Joel, "André" by Guizmo, "Boys Wanna Be Her" by Peaches, and "God Only Knows" by The Beach Boys.
+The episode features the following songs: "Only the Good Die Young" by Billy Joel, "André" by Guizmo, "Boys Wanna Be Her" by Peaches, and "God Only Knows" by The Beach Boys.

 Release

-"What I Know" premiered on Prime Video in the United States on October 9, 2020.
-The episode, along with the rest of The Boys' second season, was released on Blu-ray on May 31, 2022.
+"What I Know" premiered on Amazon Prime Video in the United States on October 9, 2020.
+The episode, along with the rest of The Boys second season, was released on Blu-ray on May 31, 2022.

 Reception

+Critical response

 "What I Know" received critical acclaim from critics.
-Brian Tallerico of Vulture gave the episode 3 out of 5 stars, praised the episode for its themes of racism and white supremacist as well as some of the portrayal of those issues in real life, but criticized that also some of them for being not realistic and well-written stating that even with the season finale tying up more threads for the fans, it doesn't erase the mistakes done during the second season.
-He was also critical of A-Train storyline underdeveloped by not focusing it about his fall from grace and instead rushing the writer's decision of concluding Stormfront's storyline.
-For his review at Tech Radar where Richard Edwards gave the episode 4 out of 5 stars, he praised the episode for delivering a satisfying conclusion to the season finale which successfully cements the TV series as one of the best shows ever done, while also praising the episode plot-twist of Victoria Neuman being the assassin and the set-up for the third season.
-With a score of a 9 out of 10 at IGN, David Griffin praised the episode for its action sequences, visual style, and the episode's plot twist ending which serves as the set-up of the third season.
-He also praised Aya Cash performance as Stormfront and also highlighted her fight sequence with the other three female main characters of the show as a much better alternative of girl-power in contrast to the high-budgeted moment in the 2019 film Avengers: Endgame.
+Brian Tallerico of Vulture gave the episode 3 out of 5 stars, praising the episode for its themes of racism and white supremacist as well as some of the portrayal of those issues in real life, but criticized some of them for not being realistic and well-written, stating that even with the season finale tying up more threads for the fans, it doesn't erase the mistakes done during the second season.
+He was also critical of the A-Train storyline for being underdeveloped by not focusing it on his fall from grace and instead on the writer's rushed decision to conclude Stormfront's storyline.
+For his review at TechRadar, Richard Edwards gave the episode 4 out of 5 stars and praised the episode for delivering a satisfying conclusion to the season finale that successfully cemented the series as one of the best television series ever done, while also praising the episode plot-twist of Victoria Neuman being the assassin and the set-up for the third season.
+With a score of a 9 out of 10 at IGN, David Griffin praised the episode for its action sequences, visual style, and the episode's plot twist ending which served as the set-up of the third season.
+He also praised Aya Cash's performance as Stormfront and also highlighted her fight sequence with the other three female main characters of the show as a much better alternative of girl-power in contrast to the high-budgeted moment in the 2019 film Avengers: Endgame.

-Roxana Hadadi from The A.V.
-Club was more critical of the episode, praising the performances but also was very criticizing the several storylines respect the fate of the characters and also the plot-twist of Victoria Neuman being the assassin.
-She also criticized the way Stormfront's storyline was concluded for which she stated that "it reared back when it should have leaned forward, and that's how the Stormfront finale felt."
-Liz Shannon Miller for her review at Collider, praised the episode for showcasing the episode for making the audience question over how people can successfully can be fighting for the right thing outside the system, even in the wake of several twists and brutal moments.
-For his review at Entertainment Weekly, Nick Schager where he highlighted the character development on the dysfunctional characters as well as the opening scene which serves as a satirical portrayal of a school video safety, which he considered to be "equal parts amusing and chilling."
+Roxana Hadadi of The A.V.
+Club was more critical of the episode, praising the performances but criticized several storylines that respect the fate of the characters and also the plot-twist of Neuman being the assassin.
+She also criticized the way Stormfront's storyline was concluded for which she stated that "it reared back when it should have leaned forward, and that's how the Stormfront finale felt".
+Liz Shannon Miller, for her review at Collider, praised the episode for showcasing the episode for making the audience question over how people can successfully be fighting for the right thing outside the system, even in the wake of several twists and brutal moments.
+For his review at Entertainment Weekly, Nick Schager highlighted the character development on the dysfunctional characters as well as the opening scene that served as a satirical portrayal of school video safety, which he considered to be "equal parts amusing and chilling".